Namespacing SSH Credentials with Git

 configuration files to determine a namespace.
 This namespace is then used to determine how to modify the url for the

-call then uses the url to determine which key to use.
+subsequent call to ssh.
+The ssh call then uses the url to determine which key to use.

 Where the numbered steps correspond to the steps in the following section.